 all of these spots are on the west side of the river; if you're in town for a short amount of time i would stay there - though nothing is truly that far apart.

 portland is really easy to get around. biking is pretty common, and lyft/uber are easily accessible. it's also a pretty walkable city, so that's an option as well.

-many things to do in portland have to do with eating, drinking beer, and smoking (not too healthy, huh?). the good thing is that there are many socially conscious eaters, too--so worry not! this list won't get to everything, but these are a few spots we tried.
+portland has lots of breweries, dispensaries and deliciously indulgent food. but the good thing is that there are many socially conscious eaters, too--so worry not! this list won't get to everything, but these are a few spots we tried.

 with the constant rain, it didn't feel like we had too much time to explore. but, there are a couple of can't miss things to do:

 bike to forest park

 explore powell's city of books

 try out some breweries (ten barrel is awesome; try cascade brewing for a unique taste)